AdityaSharma223/PomodoroTimer-Audio/README.md

 ```

 ## How to use
-Type in the time in the console in the format ```hh mm``` separated by a space and press enter to start the timer window.
+Type in the time in console in the format ```hh mm``` separated by a space and press enter to start the timer window.